 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-Students must be able to participate in assessable industry placements to successfully complete the course.
+Students also must be able to participate in assessable industry placements to successfully complete the course.
 A current Working With Children Check card is a requirement for placement.
 Some criminal convictions may prevent an applicant from obtaining a Working With Children Check card and therefore they will not be able to complete the course.